XAdanM/XAdamM.github.io/content/posts/avatar.md

 Mordekai: Sounds exciting.
 Happiest city in the US, am I right?

 Bella: Full of fun things to do.
-Like visiting the lush greenery of our one and only national park: the metal version of the McDonald's Logo cut in half.
+Like visiting the lush greenery of our one and only national park: the metal version of the McDonald's logo cut in half.

 (They reach San Silicono and Mordekai drops them off at the downtown)